howard-university-web-services/howard_paragraphs/modules/hp_instagram_feed/README.md

 # Howard Paragraphs Instagram Feed

-Paragraphs integration of a Instagram Feed for Howard projects:
+Paragraphs integration of a Instagram Feed for Howard projects.

 This module contains markup only (no js or css), those should be provided in the client theme, loaded via the idfive Component Library: